Published On: March 14, 2022

 “Spending time in nature can lower your stress levels and increase your sense of well-being.
 The sound of the waves can be therapeutic as well as trees and birds chirping.
 Finding your natural environment can bring inner peace.”

 Caffeine is a known stimulant, and while it can be great for those sluggish mornings when you want to add some pep to your step, that jittery, on-edge feeling that comes after your cup of Joe might be contributing to your anxiety.

 Studies have shown that the physical symptoms stemming from caffeine intake can include shakiness and a rapid heartbeat, both of which are symptoms of, and can induce anxiety and panic attacks.
 If you’re looking for ideas on how to reduce anxiety naturally, cutting back on caffeine might help.

 Still want that nice warm start to your morning but looking for something other than coffee?
-Some types of teas, especially the herbal and decaffeinated varieties, are well known to be a natural treatment for anxiety.
+Some types of teas, especially the herbal and decaffeinated varieties, are well known to be a natural treatment and herbal remedy for anxiety.

 Exercising does more than just keep you in good physical shape.
 Numerous studies have proven that getting your heart-rate up can do wonders for your mental health, too.

 Can’t get to the gym every single day?
 That’s OK…even just a brisk walk, a short circuit routine, or a bike ride can help you clear your head, reduce stress, and ultimately, alleviate anxiety symptoms overall.

 It sounds so simple, but the truth is, laughter really can be the best medicine…for anxiety.
 The natural anxiety remedy is known to boost endorphins and reduce stress hormones like dopamine, cortisol, and epinephrine.